keithrbennett/rexe/README.md

 ### Quotation Marks and Quoting Strings in Your Ruby Code

-One complication of using utilities like `rexe` where Ruby code is specified on the command line is that you need to be careful about the shell's special treatment of certain characters.
+One complication of using utilities like Rexe where Ruby code is specified on the command line is that you need to be careful about the shell's special treatment of certain characters.
 For this reason, it is often necessary to quote the Ruby code.
 You can use single or double quotes to have the shell treat your source code as a single argument.
 An excellent reference for how they differ is on StackOverflow at